prolific-ac/prolific-ac.github.com/_posts/2018-01-26-participant-star-december-2017.md

 <font size="+1">
 <p>
-We are happy to announce our participant of the month for Decmber, Mike Marg.
+We are happy to announce our participant of the month for December, Mike Marg.
 He is one of the many participants powering research on Prolific.
 <p>
 Last month, he got awarded a  <a href="http://blog.prolificacademic.co.uk/2017/10/26/feedback-and-stars">participant star</a> by one of our researchers, which is simply a way to say thank you for especially thorough and thoughtful contributions.
-This also makes her the lucky winner of a Prolific T-shirt!
+This also makes him the lucky winner of a Prolific T-shirt!
 <p>

 <p>
-Mike has been with us since back in 2014 in the early days of Prolific.
-Here’s what he says about herself and his experience on Prolific.
+Mike has been with us since back in 2014, in the early days of Prolific.
+Here’s what he says about himself and his experience on Prolific.
 <p>

 <b>Prolific:</b> “Tell us something about yourself?”